 Our program is a model member of Catalyst Kitchens, a nationwide affiliate group for organizations that combine culinary training with social enterprise.

-Our program is certified by the American Culinary Federation.
+Our program has been certified by the American Culinary Federation.

-As part of Fresh Starts Culinary Academy, students also may work at celebrity chef events produced by Homeward Bound.
-Our team also produces Wagster Treats dog biscuits, chocolate Halo Truffles and Halo HomeMades, a sister line of jams and salsas.
+Fresh Starts Culinary Academy has been designed for students to build skills in two Homeward Bound kitchens with the added opportunity to work at Fresh Starts Chef Events, a series of celebrity chef dinners produced by Homeward Bound.
+Our team also produces Wagster Treats dog biscuits and Halo HomeMades, a sister line of jams and salsas.

 Dylan Builds Career as Chef de Cuisine

 “I was in a bad spot.
 I was in and out of Juvenile Hall,” Dylan recalls.
 Then his grandparents learned about Fresh Starts Culinary Academy and suggested that he try it.